J0-nas/TDDD27/README.md

 # TDDD27 - Mousika

+The client side files are in the folder **dev_server**, the server is implemented in **mousika**.
+The napster api bridge can be found at https://github.com/J0-nas/Krotos, the database wrapper at https://github.com/DoubleTheP/Hermes

+## Introduction

 Mousika is a music trivia quiz similar to https://www.thesongclash.com/de/quiz and other games.

 It's standard game mode is to guess the artist and title of 10 songs played consecutively (30 second  preview - obtained from the free napster API).
 Due to its nature it should be used with a keyboard (desktop PC/notebook).
 The players hear the same song at the same time and collect points based on how fast they solve the artist and title.
 A player can join the game at any point and is in sync with the song currently played.